 During the year ended June 30, 2023, NOLA Public Schools (NOLAPS) began a construction project at the Elijah Brimmer, Jr. campus that included exterior masonry work, roofing repairs, replacement of all windows with aluminum historic replica, and interior repairs.
 The costs related to this project are the responsibility of NOLAPS.
+The project was completed in August 2024.

-Note 13 - RISK MANAGEMENT
+Note 16 - RISK MANAGEMENT

 The School is exposed to various risks of loss from torts, theft and damage to assets, business interruption, errors and omissions, employee injuries and illnesses, natural disasters, and employee health and accident benefits.
 Commercial insurance coverage is purchased for claims arising from such matters.
-There were no settled claims or unsettled claims that exceeded this commercial coverage during the years ended June 30, 2023 and 2022.
+There were no settled claims or unsettled claims that exceeded this commercial coverage during the years ended June 30, 2024 and 2023.

-Note 14 - CONCENTRATIONS OF RISK
+Note 17 - CONCENTRATIONS OF RISK

-The School received a substantial amount of its revenue through grants and funding programs awarded by the federal, state, and local governments for the years ended June 30, 2023 and 2022, which was approximately \$23,250,000 and \$20,750,000, respectively, or 91% and 94% of total revenue for each of the years ended June 30, 2023 and 2022, respectively.
+The School received a substantial amount of its revenue through grants and funding programs awarded by the federal, state, and local governments for the years ended June 30, 2024 and 2023, which was approximately \$26,250,000 and \$23,250,000, respectively, or 88% and 91% of total revenue for the years ended June 30, 2024 and 2023, respectively.